Wave08/alx-system_engineering-devops/README.md

- script that adds multiple permissions
+ scripts that adds execution permission to everybody